First Drafts

 Part 2.
 The Implementation: Once a writer begins to put thoughts on paper, word after word after word, that’s linear thinking.
 Basically we’re taking a bloated, unwieldy (and sometimes incomplete) concept and filtering it through a very small cerebral nozzle—one painstaking sentence at a time.

 A first draft is that fusion of quantum thinking crashing into linear thinking.
-Some thoughts will transcribe smoothly to the page, but others emerge kicking and screaming and not very sure if or where they belong.
+Some thoughts will transcribe smoothly to the page, but others emerge kicking and screaming, not at all sure if or where they belong.
 But a first draft allows all those free-flowing thoughts a place to safely crash-land—many only temporarily—and then recover.
 Think of an oil painter who roughly sketches an idea on a canvas with a pencil before beginning to apply paint.
 A writer’s first draft is very much like that sketch.
 We’re not really sure what our final results will look like, but at least we have an idea.
 It’s a start.

 The key to success, for most of us, is being aware of a first draft’s purpose.
 Don’t expect immediate satisfaction in a first draft.
 Because we’re not looking for any sort of perfection or brilliant prose (although we may see bits and pieces of future brilliance begin to take shape.)
 But a first draft is simply a tool meant FYEO, and one that often explores various options, opportunities and changes to our story before (or as) we find the best way forward.
 (Also see Perfection.)